nabilelmaa/paradgims-nbl/observable/rxjs/README.md

 ### 6. What is an Observable in the context of Reactive Extensions (Rx)?

 - In Rx, an Observable represents a sequence of data or events over time that can be observed.
-It can asynchronously emit multiple values.
+It can asynchronously or synchronously emit multiple values or a single value, lazily (cold) or eagerly (hot), unicast to a single consumer (cold), or multicast to multiple consumers (hot).

 ### 7. Compare promises and Rx observables.